Purpose and Scope

 Collection of personal data

-The company shall collect information necessary to fulfil their legal and regulatory obligations for the provision of services and to improve our service to you.
+The company shall collect information necessary to fulfil their legal and regulatory obligations for the provision of services and to improve our service to our clients.

-We will gather information and documentation to personally identify, contact or locate you and may gather information from third parties and or other sources which will help us to offer our services effectively.
+We will gather information and documentation to personally identify, contact or locate our clients and may gather information from third parties and or other sources which will help us to offer our services effectively.

-As a client, you are responsible for the true and accurate information and to keep us informed of any changes in your personal information or circumstance by emailing us at [email protected]
+Our clients are responsible for the true and accurate information and to keep us informed of any changes to their personal information or circumstance by emailing us at [email protected]

 We are required to evaluate the appropriateness of the financial instruments and suitability based on three basic parameters;

-a) The sources of your income and wealth as well as your financial obligations
+- The sources of our clients income and wealth as well as their financial obligations

-b) Your investment knowledge and experience including your objectives including your knowledge and experience of the financial markets along with your understanding of the risks involved.
+- Clients’ investment knowledge and experience including their objectives including their knowledge and experience of the financial markets along with our clients understanding of the risks involved.

-c) Your experience in dealing in complex and non-complex financial instruments, especially your investment and risk attitude as they relate to such financial instruments.
+- Clients’ experience in dealing in complex and non-complex financial instruments, especially their investment and risk attitude as they relate to such financial instruments.

-The following is an example of personal data that is required from you:
+The following is an example of personal data that is required from our clients:

 Purpose of collecting and processing of personal data

-Your personal data is used for specific, explicit and legitimate purposes and only as required to provide quality service to you and to comply with applicable legislations as referred to above.
+Our client’s personal data is used for specific, explicit and legitimate purposes and only as required to provide quality service to our clients and to comply with applicable legislation as referred to above.

 A. For the performance of a contract

-The personal data collected from you is used to verify your identity, to construct your economic and investment profile in order to ensure that we provide you with products and services suitable to your requirements, knowledge and risk appetite, to manage your account with us, to process your transactions, to provide you with post-transaction information, to inform you of additional products and/or services relevant to your economic profile, to produce analysis and statistical data which will help us improve our products and services, and for website improvement purposes.
+The personal data collected from our clients is used to verify their identity, to construct their economic and investment profile in order to ensure that we provide our clients with products and services suitable to their requirements, knowledge and risk appetite, to manage their account with us, to process their transactions, to provide our clients with post-transaction information, to inform them of additional products and/or services relevant to their economic profile, to produce analysis and statistical data which will help us improve our products and services, and for website improvement purposes.
 These are necessary for the entry into or performance of our contract once signed.
 We will carry out regular checks to ensure that our systems are working as intended.